impossiblecloud/go-ycsb/README.md

+# Impossiblecloud Fork Notification

+> [!WARNING]
+> !!!
+Default branch for all IC modifications is `ic-build` !!!
+> Please propose all PRs for `ic-build` branch, not `master`!

+Forked to add Prometheus metrics and make other adjustments we might need (for example GH actions to build the image, customization that do not make sense for the upstream, etc).

+All modifications must be made in `ic-build` branch.
+We keep `master` branch in sync with the upstream source, and then rebase our branch.

+Image is build automatically on merges into `ic-build` branch.

 # go-ycsb

 go-ycsb is a Go port of [YCSB](https://github.com/brianfrankcooper/YCSB).
 It fully supports all YCSB generators and the Core workload so we can do the basic CRUD benchmarks with Go.